oaklandgit/pippy/README.md

 ## July 2-5, 2025 - Setting up a direct connection between a Pi Zero W and an iPad

 I've been working on building my dream console I'll refer to as "Pippy."
 In concept, it's compact, yet sports a delicious-to-type-on ortholinear "planck" style keyboard, and is driven by a Raspberry Pi Zero W under the hood.
-What it lacks in power it makes up for in portability, user experience and, yes, my own personal aesthetic.
+What it lacks in power it makes up for in portability, user experience, and a chill, retro aesthetic.

 From the start, while the choice of keyboard was obvious to me, a suitable display and battery proved elusive.
 I simply couldn't find a screen with the brightness power efficiency and form factor I wanted.